SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Experiments

 \subsection{Applications}

-SceneDiff can enable various downstream tasks, especially in robotic manipulation.
-In Fig. \ref{fig:robot_demo}, we show a demonstration of a robot cleaning a messy table back to the initial clean state by applying SceneDiff to detect moved and added objects.
-Please refer to Supp. for more details and visualizations.
+SceneDiff enables various downstream tasks, especially in robotic manipulation.
+In Fig.~\ref{fig:robot_demo}, we show a demonstration of a robot cleaning a messy table back to the initial clean state by applying SceneDiff to detect moved and added objects.
+Please refer to Supp. for the video and more details and visualizations.